-And thus they will continue full of light, because the Spirit keeps their hearts single (ver.
+They will continue full of light, because the Spirit keeps their heart single (v.
 46).
 They can whole-heartedly live for God.
 Their life is no longer a divided one.
 Their all is upon the altar for God, and by the Spirit they have no inclination to take it back.
-Their minds are set upon only one thing-to fully know Christ.
+Their minds are set upon one thing-fully to know Christ.
 Their lives have only one object-the glory of God by the salvation of sinners.